 Our RE curriculum is very closely linked to our ASPIRE values and Rights Respecting.
 These are woven into every lesson and used as a tool for exploration of religious ideas, practices and teachings.
 Pupils develop their literacy skills as they acquire a broad religious language and vocabulary while exploring religious stories, poetry and prayers.
 Lesson outcomes are often drama or art based.
 For example, children will participate in role play to retell a religious story or make a Diwali Diya using salt dough.
 There are also opportunities to write about what they have been learning.
 Lessons are linked to Geography; looking at maps to discover the locations of religious stories and landmarks.
 Historical aspects of lessons might include the use of a timeline to show a series of events, or looking at artefacts and sources to explore and delve deeper.

 At Shoreditch Park we benefit from a very diverse faith school community.
-During our RE lessons, teachers offer opportunities for pupils to encounter an authentic voice of faith and belief.
-This means that we encourage dialogue between pupils and praise those who want to share their own unique and personal religious experiences.
-This is particularly beneficial when pupils teach their classmates about particular religious traditions or festivals.
-Here, our pupils become the “experts” and we believe that this can not only raise self-esteem but also give a positive image of each faith and enhance the quality of learning in RE.
-We can also welcome members of our school community, including parents and relatives, to come and speak to our classes about a particular RE topic.
+Within RE lessons, pupils encounter an authentic voice of faith and belief.
+We encourage pupils to share their own unique and personal religious experiences.
+This is particularly beneficial when pupils teach their classmates about a particular religious tradition or festival.
+Here, our pupils become the “experts” and we believe that this not only builds self-esteem, but also enhances engagement and quality of lessons.
+We also welcome members of our school community, including parents and relatives, to come and speak to our classes about a particular RE topic.